Unique Stable Matchings: Introduction

 While the IDUA procedure can be justified by inferences based on higher ordering reasoning, it also admits another, more practical, interpretation that we believe is interesting.
-The well-known deferred acceptance algorithm of \cite{GaleShapley:1962:AMM} is often viewed as an interactive forum wherein those on one side of the market are assigned as active {proposers} and those on the other side regulated to the role of passive {responders}.
+The deferred acceptance algorithm of \cite{GaleShapley:1962:AMM} is often interpreted as an interactive forum wherein those on one side of the market are assigned as active {proposers}, while those on the other side are relegated to the role of passive {responders}.
 In a similar vein, the IDUA procedure can be envisaged as a dynamic marketplace in which, perhaps more realistically, every market participant is simultaneously proposing, responding to proposals, and also handing out preemptive rejections.
-While Theorem \ref{thm:uniqueStableE} confirms that a matching market operating in such a fashion will not fully ``clear'' unless there is a unique stable matching, the market will invariably become smaller and easier to parse.\footnote{The market will only not become smaller in the statistically rare and economically unusual case that every participant's favourite partner views them as least desirable.} Interpreted in this way, IDUA has the flavour of a bargaining situation or price discovery mechanism typically more associated with traditional ``markets with prices'', in the sense that it closes in on the upper and lower boundaries of the (feasible region of) Pareto efficient allocations.\footnote{For a more classical setting with this kind of feature, consider a seller who owns an object and values it at \euro5, and a buyer who values the same object at \euro10.
+This seems to us closer to how two-sided matching markets without a centralised authority operate.\footnote{In a two-sided labour market this would imply that, without knowledge of the normal form, workers apply to too many jobs thereby weighing down hiring resources.
+Thanks to Julie Cullen, Frances Ruane, Joel Sobel, and Joel Watson for pointing this out.} While Theorem \ref{thm:uniqueStableE} confirms that a matching market operating in such fashion will not fully ``clear'' unless there is a unique stable matching, the market will invariably become smaller and easier to parse.\footnote{ The market will only not become smaller in the statistically rare and economically unusual case that (i) every worker has a different favourite firm, (ii) every firm has a different favourite worker, and (iii) every market participant's favourite partner views them as least desirable.
+However, while statistically rare for the market as a whole, Lemma~\ref{lemma:extremalMatches} shows that this is precisely the stopping condition of the IDUA procedure.} Interpreted in this way, IDUA has the flavour of a bargaining situation or price discovery mechanism typically more associated with traditional ``markets with prices'', in the sense that it closes in on the upper and lower boundaries of the (feasible region of) Pareto efficient allocations.\footnote{For a more classical setting with this kind of feature, consider a seller who owns an object and values it at \euro5, and a buyer who values the same object at \euro10.
 In a real-world bargaining situation the buyer may start out with a bid short of \euro5 while the seller may first make a demand in excess of \euro10; only when one party crosses into the interval $[$\euro5, \euro10$]$ does the ``real'' bargaining begin.
 Viewed like this, the deferred acceptance algorithm bestows upon the proposing side in a two-sided market the sort of extreme bargaining power afforded the proposer in the ultimatum game \citep{Harsanyi:1961:JCR,GuthSchmittberger:1982:JEBO}.}